strategicdata/pmhc-mds-spec/doc/upload-specification.rst

 .. _k10p-format:

-K10+ Collection Occasion File Format
+K10+ Collection Occasion file format
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The K10+ file is required to be uploaded each time.